peymanmortazavi/csv-race/README.md

 ## Benchmark Data

-> [!NOTE] The benchmark is measured using cpu `AMD Ryzen 5 PRO 5650U with Radeon Graphics`, `30 GB` memory on a linux
+> The benchmark is measured using cpu `AMD Ryzen 5 PRO 5650U with Radeon Graphics`, `30 GB` memory on a linux
 > operating system system `6.17.8-arch1-1`.

 The result is indeed different for different computers and CPUs.
 I would love to provide visualizations for other CPU architectures as well at some point, perhaps you can help with that!

-> [!NOTE] In order to reduce the noise, only the top 5 parsers are chosen.
+> In order to reduce the noise, only the top 5 parsers are chosen.
 To see the raw numbers for each parser,
 > refer to result-all.csv which includes every test case and every parser.
 The figures only include the 4 common csv
 > files for the most part and the top 5 parsers in terms of their performance.